nus-cs2103/website-base/admin/project-scope.md

 We strongly recommend that you contribute to multiple (preferably, all) aspects of the project e.g. write backend code, frontend code, test code, user documentation, and developer documentation.
 If you limit yourself to certain aspects only, you could lose marks allocated for the aspects you did not do.

 In particular, ==you are required to divide work based on features rather than components==:
-   * By the <tooltip content="i.e. by `v1.4`">end of this project</tooltip> each team member is expected to have implemented at least one feature end-to-end, doing required changes in _almost all_ components. %%&nbsp;Reason: to encourage you to learn all components of the software, instead of limiting yourself to just one/few components%%.
+   * By the <tooltip content="i.e. by `v1.4`">end of this project</tooltip> each team member is expected to have implemented at least one feature end-to-end, doing required changes in _almost all_ components. %%Reason: to encourage you to learn all components of the software, instead of limiting yourself to just one/few components%%.
    * Nevertheless, you are ==still expected to divide the components of the product among team members== so that each team member is _in charge_ of one or more components.
-While others will be modifying those components as necessary for the features they are implementing, your role as the _in charge_ of a component is to guide others modifying that component %%(reason: you are supposed to be the most knowledgeable about that component)%% and protect that component from degrading %%&nbsp;e.g., you can review others' changes to your component and suggest possible changes%%.
+While others will be modifying those components as necessary for the features they are implementing, your role as the _in charge_ of a component is to guide others modifying that component %%(reason: you are supposed to be the most knowledgeable about that component)%% and protect that component from degrading %%e.g., you can review others' changes to your component and suggest possible changes%%.

 ##### [Individual] Expectations on Code